Wecpo/Wecpo/README.md

 My - <a href='https://hh.ru/resume/7a6f7460ff0c86535a0039ed1f4b7846794644'>resume<a/>

-Main stack - React, JavaScript / TypeScript, Redux, Next, Nodejs, HTML, CSS
+Main stack - React, JavaScript / TypeScript, Redux / RTK, NextJS, NodeJS, HTML, CSS, SASS
 <!--
 **Wecpo/Wecpo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.